Orckestra/orc-shared/docs/components.md

 - `theme`: The theme object to be used in the app.

 Sets up the various providers and wrappers needed for an application.
 Should have one child element, in most cases a redux-connected `<AppFrame>`.

+## Relogin

+Checks the state, and if logged out renders an iframe that will log in the user again via Azure Active Directory.
+Used by [Provision](#provision) and should not be used independently.

 ## Routing Components